 My rating: 4 / 5

 Genre: Historical fiction

 From a Nazi death camp to a Siberian gulag, we follow Cilka Klein, who was charged with spying for the enemy and conspiring, due to her role of senior officers’ mistress and death block leader in Auschwitz II-Birkenau.
 In the Russian prison camp, she faces 15 years of conditions not much better than they were in Auschwitz, plus the addition of frigid weather nearly year-round.
-She manages to stand apart yet again, but this time mostly because she shows herself to be a quick learned, which makes her valuable at the prison hospital.
+She manages to stand apart yet again, but this time mostly because she shows herself to be a quick learner, which makes her valuable at the prison hospital.